geektoto/card-miniprogram/README.md

 1. there is a real issue: you are using a crypto algorithm that is not whitelisted in the stubs folder, OR
 2. the type system cannot understand what algorithm you are trying to use.
 This happens if you load the algorithm from a file, or wrap it in enums.
-Complicated code like this is usually discouraged, but you can add an excep
+Complicated code like this is usually discouraged, but you can add an exception as described in the section below.

+## How do I run it?

+The CheckerFramework provides different build system integra